-The financial instruments included in these financial statements principally include cash and cash equivalents, investments carried at FVPL, dividend receivable, Management fees payable, other accrued expenses and redemptions payable.
+The financial instruments included in these financial statements principally include cash and cash equivalents, investments carried at FVPL, other receivable, management fees payable, other accrued expenses and redemptions payable.
 The recognition methods adopted are disclosed in the individual policy statements associated with each item.